 - Assemble the Box.
 Using 1 5/8-inch trim head screws, glue and screw a 1×2 base support between the two 13½-inch-tall sides, flush with the back and bottom edges.
 Screw another 1×2 base support flush with the bottom edge and ¾-inch back from the front edges.
 Screw a 1×3 top support flush with the top and front edges and another flush with the back and top edges.
 Set the bottom of the box onto the base 1x2s.
 Draw a line across each side 2 inches from the bottom to act as a fastening guide.
 Screw through the line and into the edge of the bottom piece to secure it through the sides.
 Attach the back of the box flush with the top edge of the sides and over their back edges, leaving the bottom 1×2 base support exposed.
 Attach the top of the box below the 1x3s by marking a second line on each side as a fastening guide.

 - Paint the Box.
 Fill all the faster holes and seams with wood filler.
 Sand everything smooth using medium-grit sandpaper.
-Apply painter’s tape to the inside edge of the box.
+Apply painter’s tape (you can find it on Amazon) to the inside edge of the box.
 Coat the front edges, door, tray, and outside of the box and the door piece with primer.
 Once the primer is dry, sand the finish smooth using fine-grit sandpaper and paint with a semi-gloss paint.